Purdue vs. Tennessee College Basketball Predictions & Picks - November 21

 Purdue Performance Insights

-- On the glass, the Boilermakers were 11th-best in the nation in rebounds (36.2 per game) last year.
-They were best in rebounds conceded (24.5 per game).
+- The Boilermakers were the 11th-best squad in the nation in rebounds per game (36.2) and best in rebounds allowed (24.5) last season.

-- Last season Purdue was ranked 29th in the country in assists with 15.5 per game.
+- Purdue was 29th in college basketball in assists (15.5 per game) last season.

-- The Boilermakers made 6.8 3-pointers per game and shot 32.2% from beyond the arc last season, ranking 237th and 283rd, respectively, in the country.
+- Purdue gave up 6.4 3-pointers per game and conceded 31.4% from beyond the arc last season, ranking 73rd and 52nd, respectively, in the country.

-- Defensively, Purdue was 73rd in the country in 3-pointers allowed per game at 6.4 last season.
-It was 52nd in 3-point percentage conceded at 31.4%.
+- The Boilermakers attempted 38.4% percent of their shots from behind the 3-point line last season, and 27% of their made shots are from there.
+Inside the 3-point line, they took 61.6% of their shots, with 73% of their makes coming from there.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.